 Work processes that involve hazardous substances to leave their original container shall be performed with due care and attention in accordance with Health and Safety Safe Systems of Work.

 As detailed in the afore mentioned issue of waste, hazardous waste will be stored outside and remain in the safe, sealed containers.

 Any leaks or exposure of the hazardous waste must be reported to management immediately.
 Whilst there are no drains in the areas where hazardous substances and waste is stored, limiting the movement of any exposed or spilt hazardous waste will assist in the clean-up of the substance and prevent further Health and Safety issues.

-It is the aim of The Company, so far as reasonably practicable, to have a significant number of staff and others to be asbestos trained.
+It is the aim of Milestone, so far as reasonably practicable, to have a significant number of staff and others to be asbestos trained.

 The movement and transportation of waste and hazardous substances shall be done only in suitable vehicles.

 Any containers shall be kept upright and held in place in the vehicles to prevent spillage of substances or items.

 Any leaks or spillages must be dealt with as soon as possible and reported to the HSE manager or another member of management.

 It is the aim of Milestone to provide suitable, sufficient and relevant training to staff and others when appropriate and reasonably practicable.